lineojcd/Robotics-Simulations-Optimization/AirSim tutorial/README.md

   ![unreal_connect](https://github.com/lineojcd/Robotics-Simulations-Optimization/blob/master/AirSim%20tutorial/src/unreal_connect.png)
   - Accept the invitation on: https://github.com/EpicGames
   ![accept_invi](https://github.com/lineojcd/Robotics-Simulations-Optimization/blob/master/AirSim%20tutorial/src/accept_invi.png)
-  - Clone Unreal in your favorite folder and build it (this may take a while!).
-Note: We recommend using Unreal 4.24.
+  - Clone Unreal in your favorite folder and build it (this may take a while!). **Note**: We recommend using Unreal 4.24.
   ```
   bash
    # go to the folder where you clone GitHub projects